October Health – 2025 Report

 Impact on the Namibia Economy

-Increased Healthcare Costs: Financial stress contributes to mental and physical health issues, increasing costs for both individuals and public health systems.
+- Higher Healthcare Costs: Increased financial stress can lead to mental and physical health problems, raising healthcare expenses both for individuals and employers.

 What can government do to assist?